5 tips for single parents

 4. Invest and secure your future

-You may be working and saving hard for you and your little one, but with a projected core inflation rate between 1-2% by the Monetary Authority Singapore (MAS), your savings would need to work harder.
+You may be working and saving hard for you and your little one, but with a projected core inflation rate between 3.5 to 4.5% by the Monetary Authority Singapore (MAS), your savings will need to work harder.
 You may wish to protect your savings against inflation with effective and shrewd financial planning.

-Smart investments will give you returns higher than inflation rates.
-There are simple investment programmes that help and guide new investors.
-For example, Invest-Saver allows you to jumpstart your investment journey from as little as S$100/month.
+Investments tend to offer returns higher than inflation rates.
+There are simple investment programmes that can help and guide new investors.
+For example, Invest-Saver allows you to jumpstart your investment journey from as little as $100/month.

 5. Make time and space for yourself

 While the needs of your child are important, it is also crucial to carve out some space and me-time for yourself.
 It is hard to be a good parent if you feel constantly stressed and on-the-edge, so learn to recognise any warning signs that your mental and emotional states are reaching a breaking point.
 Speaking with certified counsellors or tapping on support groups may help.